iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 \end{equation*}
 </p>

 To avoid the local minima, one idea is to add constraints to the parameters.
-The constrained problem where $w_1$ has to be positive and $w_2$ has to be negative is convex and a simple gradient descent will find the global minima of the original, unconstrained problem.
-In the Hidden Convex paper, they find a more general way to build an equivalent convex problem to our ReLU shallow network training problem.
+The constrained problem where $w_1$ has to be positive and $w_2$ has to be negative, _is_ convex and a simple gradient descent will find the global minima of the original, unconstrained problem.
+In <d-cite key="wangHiddenConvexOptimization2021"></d-cite>, they find a more general way to build an equivalent convex problem to our ReLU shallow network training problem.

 In this blogpost, we will first work out the intuition needed to understand why an equivalent, finite convex problem even exists.
 Then we will study the exact links between the problem in practice and the convex problem, and go over the limits of such an approach both in theory and in practice.